RafaelGCPP/fft/README.md

 This code was primarily developed for use with the Raspberry Pi Pico board, which lacks FPU and MAC instructions.
 For Cortex-M4 or M7 processors, such as STM32x4 or STM32x7, it is recommended to use the CMSIS-DSP library, which can take advantage of FPU and fixed-point DSP instructions.

-The code can be built using CMake and gcc or clang.
+The test code can be built using CMake and gcc or clang in Linux.
 Follow these steps:

 1. Run `cmake -B build .` to generate the makefiles.
 2. Run `cmake --build build` to build the code.